subsquid/docs/docs/sdk/reference/layout.md

 ---
-sidebar_position: 20
+sidebar_position: 40
-title: Squid structure
+title: Layout convention
 description: The folder layout of a squid
 ---